What is the Palmer Arts Council?

 The first annual meeting of the Palmer Arts Council took place in March, 2007, and the membership elected its first official Board of Directors.

-When Mimi Pippel and her husband moved to Oregon, she was followed in the presidency by David Cheezem, Bridgette Preston, and the current president, Rose Hendrickson.
+When Mimi Pippel and her husband moved to Oregon, she was followed in the presidency by David Cheezem, Bridgette Preston, Rose Hendrickson, and the current president Jeffrey Lisa Charvet.

 In 2008, PAC moved into office space in downtown Palmer.
+2012 led us to our current office just off the main street.
 With the help of The Rasmuson Foundation, the Arts Council now has a well-equipped office with a capacity to support an ever growing list of sponsored events.
 The budget for Palmer Arts Council has grown, and will go over the $100,000 mark in 2012.
 PAC board members and volunteers continue to administer the functions of the organization without compensation.

 The Palmer Arts Council currently facilitates programs in theatre for younger children and for teenagers, summer bands for middle school and high school youth, and fine arts for grade school and middle school young people.
 PAC's programs in celebration of poetry month each April are unmatched in Alaska.
 The list of sponsored concerts is growing constantly.